This page describes Standby Nodes in Stardog - a useful feature for maintaining HA clusters.

 join event.
 By only drifting from full synchronization by limited time windows it allows for two important features:

-The standby node can safely run database and server backups without taking CPU cycles from servicing user requests.
+The standby node can safely run database and server backups while taking minimal CPU cycles from servicing user requests on cluster nodes.

 The standby node can be upgraded to a full node and thereby quickly join the cluster because it is already closely in sync.